tangqi/tangqi.github.io/src/team.md

 # Team

-Our team has been supported by DOE Office of Science (ASCR, FES, ARDAP), LANL LDRD, and NSF.
+Our team has been supported by DOE Office of Science (ASCR, FES, ARDAP), LANL LDRD, NSF, and Georgia Tech.

 ----